What is an Administration & How Can it Help You?

-An Administration is a procedure to deal with the closure of your company if

-    the company is insolvent – in other words, there are not enough company

-    assets which can be sold or realised, to pay off all the debts of the
+An Administration is a procedure to deal with the closure of your company if the company is insolvent – in other words, there are not enough assets which can be sold or realised to pay off all of the debts of the company.

-    company.

 We Handle all the Negotiations for you

 As part of our work we will speak to your bankers, HMRC and any major supplier to explain the plan in more detail and get their support.
 These are delicate negotiations and not all Insolvency Practitioners have the experience or expertise to do this.